stahlleiton/cms-das-pre-exercises/_episodes/07-CMSDataAnalysisSchoolPreExerciseSeventhSet.md

 If you are asked for a docker username and password, just hit enter twice.

-It's not really a great practice to bind `/eos/uscms` into the container and you really shouldn't need to use the EOS fuse mount anyway.

 One particular difference from Docker is that the image name needs to be prepended by `docker://` to tell Singularity that this is a Docker image.
 Singularity has its own registry system, which doesn't have a de facto default registry like [Docker Hub][docker-hub].

 As you can see from the output, Singularity first downloads the layers